darasus/ai-blog/content/go-language-for-big-data.md

   Dropbox, and Uber.
 Go was designed to efficiently handle large data sets and work with unstructured data.
 Go introduces great flexibility in code structuring.
+intro: >-
+  Today we see businesses around the world struggling to adopt emerging technology and adapt to changing market conditions.
+As a result, many companies are facing a period of digital transformation that will either put them at an advantage or leave them obsolete.
+In today’s data-driven world, businesses must have the technology infrastructure in place to collect, process, analyze, and store massive amounts of data.

+  To remain competitive, organizations need software development strategies that can handle big data efficiently while keeping costs low.
+Organizations must also have the ability to implement new technologies quickly and integrate them into their existing systems.
+This article details Go programming for big data examples as well as why you should consider it for your next project.
 ---

 ## What Is Go?